 - Alkanes are non-polar compounds.
 The difference in the electronegativities of Carbon and Hydrogen is almost non-existent, hence they have an almost complete absence of polarity.

-- Alkanes generally have relatively low boiling points and melting points.
-This is because the atoms have weak Van Der Waals force and the atoms break away easily.
+- Alkanes generally have relatively lower boiling points and melting points.
+This is because their atoms have weak Van Der Waals force and so the atomic bonds break easily.

 - However, as the molecules get bigger the force gets stronger.
 So more complex alkane has higher boiling and melting points.